joouha/ranger_tmux/README.md

 ## Install

-To install this plugin, clone the respository into ranger's plugins folder:
+To install this plugin, clone the respository into ranger's plugins folder, or install it with pip:

 ```
-pip ranger-tmux
+pip install ranger-tmux
+# Then run this to install the package as a ranger plugin:
 python -m ranger_tmux install
 ```